 For dinner, we decided to travel back West on Hwy 20 to Marblemount.
 This is a little town about 20 minutes outside the Western entrance of the park that thrives mostly on tourists, as it’s the nearest place for food and gas services.
 The choices were few, but we decided to stop in at the Upriver Grill & Taproom.

-As the gateway to the “American Alps”, this mountain-themed restaurant offers a diverse dining experience with a menu that caters to all tastes, from hearty comfort food to locally source PNW specialties.
+As the gateway to the “American Alps”, this mountain-themed restaurant offers a diverse dining experience with a menu that caters to all tastes, from hearty comfort food to locally sourced PNW specialties.
 For those looking for a drink, you’ll find a large selection of local draft beers, craft cocktails, and an extensive whiskey collection.
 Dining is available both indoor, at the bar, or on the outdoor patio (we love an outdoor patio), where the furry friends are allowed (added bonus).
 So, whether you’re fueling up before your park adventures or celebrating after a day of exploration like we did, the Upriver Grill & Taproom is a great place to enjoy the flavors and spirit of the Pacific Northwest.

 NORTH CASCADES WILDLIFE

 National Parks are a great place to search for wildlife!
 Each park is home to hundreds of different species of wildlife.
 If you’re lucky, you’ll get to see a handful of them.
 We were very lucky on our short trip to the North Cascades National Park!
+So, keep your eyes peeled and your senses alert because you never know what you might see in the North Cascades National Park.

 POINTS OF INTERESTS